iztiar/iztiar-core/schemas/imqtt-client.schema.md

 ## IMqttClient interface configuration

+Though there is only one interface implementation, this unique implementation may manage several broker connections.
+This can be done by providing either one IMqttClient configuration, or an array of objects.

-We say here to which broker the IMqttClient will connect to.
+We say here to which broker(s) the IMqttClient will connect to.

 ### feature

 The name of the feature which provides a IMqttServer implementation.

-The client will read the configuration of this feature, using the value for managing its connection.
+The client will read the configuration of this feature, using the found values for managing its connection.

-This should be the preferred way of configuring a IMqttClient.
+This should be the preferred way of configuring a IMqttClient when possible.

 ### hostname, port

 If no feature is configured, it is always possible to just specifiy a hostname and a port.

-As of v0.x, only localhost hostname is considered.

 If nothing is configured at all, then the interface is able to provide a default port.